Eastern box turtle: Conservation

 Eastern box turtles are listed as vulnerable on the IUCN Species Red List.
 They are currently fairly common, especially in the southern part of their range, but many populations are declining rapidly.
+It is predicted that they will predominate in their more northern habitats.
 Habitat loss, degradation, and fragmentation caused by urbanization or other human use is the main cause of this species' vulnerability.
 Eastern box turtles have also been found in urbanized areas where they are threatened by collisions with vehicles, mowing activity, and people removing them from the wild either out of a concern for the turtles' safety or to keep them as pets.
 Eastern box turtles are slow-moving and tend to take shelter in leaf litter, making them particularly vulnerable to fires, both human-made or natural.
 Diseases are another factor that threaten eastern box turtles.
 Ranaviruses, for example, have been found in eastern box turtles in Illinois since 2014.

 State reptiles

 "The turtle watches undisturbed as countless generations of faster 'hares' run by to quick oblivion, and is thus a model of patience for mankind, and a symbol of our State's unrelenting pursuit of great and lofty goals."